-A Greco-Roman-era tomb with a Greek mummy was unearthed recently in Aswan, Egypt, archaeologists announced this week.
-And in an extremely unusual discovery, the archaeologists found a copper plaque with the man’s name — Nikostratos — near his body.
+A Greco-Roman-era tomb with a Greek mummy was unearthed recently in Aswan, Egypt.
+In an extremely unusual discovery, the archaeologists found a copper plaque with the man’s name—Nikostratos—near his body.

 Greek man Nikostratos had been buried with copper necklace with name on it

 The tomb, which the archaeologists say in an announcement was “very large,” is part of the Aga Kham Mausoleum complex but had been previously unknown to historians.

 The archaeological mission that took place in 2021 was directed by Patrizia Piacentini, a professor of Egyptology and Egyptian archaeology at the State University of Milan, and Abdelmoneim Said, the director general of Aswan and Nubia Antiquities (SCA).

 The incredible discovery was made during the digs that took place between May and October 2021.

 Greek mummy, funeral goods, altar found in new tomb complex in Egypt

 The joint Italian-Egyptian team has been working since 2019 in the area surrounding the Mausoleum of the Aga Khan on the western shore of the Nile at Aswan, where there are more than three hundred tombs dating from the sixth century BC to the fourth century AD.